Azart (AZART) Market Capitalization Achieves $273.00

-Azart (CURRENCY:AZART) traded down 4.9% against the U.S. dollar during the twenty-four hour period ending at 10:00 AM E.T. on January 1st.
-During the last week, Azart has traded 9.4% lower against the U.S. dollar.
-Azart has a total market capitalization of $273.00 and approximately $1.00 worth of Azart was traded on exchanges in the last 24 hours.
-One Azart coin can now be bought for about $0.0001 or 0.00000001 BTC on exchanges including CryptoBridge and Stocks.Exchange.
+Azart (CURRENCY:AZART) traded down 4.9% against the US dollar during the 24-hour period ending at 21:00 PM E.T. on January 2nd.
+Azart has a total market capitalization of $273.00 and approximately $1.00 worth of Azart was traded on exchanges in the last day.
+One Azart coin can now be bought for $0.0001 or 0.00000001 BTC on major cryptocurrency exchanges including Stocks.Exchange and CryptoBridge.
+Over the last week, Azart has traded 9.4% lower against the US dollar.

 - Pura (PURA) traded flat against the dollar and now trades at $0.0006 or 0.00000007 BTC.